Did you know that ornamental plants can be grown inside and outside of your house? They are, in fact, very adaptive to where they are planted.

 Is it difficult to cultivate ornamental plants?

 Not at all!
-Most of them require specific work such as pruning, however, most of them are very low-maintenance and are easy to propagate, if you wish to do so.
+Most ornamental plants require specific work such as pruning, however, most of them are very low-maintenance and are easy to propagate, if you wish to do so.

 Are there any differences between an ornamental plant and a utilitarian crop?